Skip to main content

 • $csvFile: Adjust the path so the script calls your CSV file.

 • $table: The delimiter is the symbol your CSV uses to separate your column items.
-Make sure your script uses the same delimiter as your file (a quick way to verify this, is by opening the CSV with Notepad).
+Ensure your script uses the same delimiter as your file (a quick way to verify this is by opening the CSV in Notepad).

 • foreach: Loops through the values in your CSV file.
-You can find more about it here.
+You can learn more here.

 • $results: The results are stored in a results variable instead of getting printed in your PowerShell window to avoid performance issues.